 One important addition, however, is that you can only forecast with a certain probability.
 We just have to accept that we do not live in a deterministic world and it’s time that we develop a probabilistic view of how we manage our projects.
 This means, that whenever we say a date, we should attach a probability to this date.

 We’re coming to the most important part.
-What’s the mechanics of the forecasting process?
+What are the mechanics of the forecasting process?
 How does it work?
 Well, it’s a bit embarrassing to reveal how simple it is, but still:

 It’s hard to believe that it can work, but it actually does.
 If you want to see it in action, start a trial in Kanbanize and see for yourself.